 Morels seem to pop up where you least expect

 I often find the first morel of a given walk about the time I need to bend over to tie a shoelace.
 I’ve typically hiked into an area a bit by then, and later in the day when I backtrack home, I’ll find a few that I missed on the way in.
 It seems like our brains need to get the filter reset each year to remember exactly what we’re looking for.
 We probably see the mushrooms, we just don’t notice them until we set our intention.

 WHEN TO LOOK FOR MORELS IN IDAHO

-Spring-ish (And remember, spring travels north)
+Spring-ish (And remember, spring travels up in elevation)